hai-vr/documentation/docs/research/toe-tracking/cad.md

 This is a pathway for the flex sensor of the 2nd toe to slide through.

 :::warning
-In order to print this, we need to print **cleanest bridges**, because the flex sensor that slides under it will have a friction contact with the bottom of that bridge.
+In order to use this, we need to print with **some really clean bridges**, because the flex sensor that slides under it will have a friction contact with the bottom of that bridge.

-To print the cleanest bridges, I recommend printing a PLA bridge support (file not provided).
+To print the clean bridges, I recommend printing a PLA or PETG bridge support (file not provided).<br />
-*It involves pausing the TPU print in order for you to insert the PLA bridge support before the bridge layer is printed.*
+*(It involves pausing the TPU print before the bridge layer is printed, in order for you to insert the PLA bridge support)*
 :::

 ### tt-2nd-phalange-sensor-hook.step